loopbackio/loopback-next/docs/site/tutorials/soap-calculator/soap-calculator-tutorial-add-controller.md

 #### Creating the end point methods

-Now we need to create and end point for each operation.
-There will be four(4) end points in total.
-Each end point is a method inside the CalculatorController, so make sure the next code segments are placed before the last `}` in the file.
+Now we need to create an endpoint for each operation.
+There will be four (4) endpoints in total.
+Each endpoint is a method inside the `CalculatorController`, so make sure the next code segments are placed before the last `}` in the file.

 ##### Adding the Divide end point